erikhparkinson/YRoots/README.md

 Implementing BYU's YRoots Rootfinding code in C++

 # FFTW
 Before running YRoots you must have the FFTW (fastest fourier transform in the west) library installed.
 To do so, download the most recent version from http://www.fftw.org/download.html.
-Then inside of the downloaded folder open a terminal and run
+Then open a terminal and run the following three commands while in the directory of the FFTW download.

 `./configure --prefix <absolute path to YRoots/YRoots/FFTW>`